-A separate booklet is included in the CDL Course package which covers information such as fees, locations, contacts, procedures and other items specific to Ohio for the written and skills examinations for ALL classes of CDL and ALL available endorsements.
+A separate booklet is included in the Ohio CDL Course package which covers information such as fees, locations, contacts, procedures and other items specific to Ohio for the written and skills examinations for ALL classes of CDL and ALL available endorsements.

 What is a CDL "Skills Test" and how do I take it?